 Surplus Lands: Potentially, a small strip adjacent to Southwind Estates, Lot 15, being approximately 40 feet wide and 215 feet long, or roughly one fifth of one acre, lying north of the thread of the Cocohatchee Creek ONLY if a conservation easement is placed on it by the acquiring entity.
+This section of land is not surveyed as separate parcels and the potential to surplus it is very low.

-Public Involvement: Public meeting(s) to be held spring 2007 with residents from surrounding developed areas, including: Southwind Estates, Northside Medical Plaza PUD, Veterans Park Commons PUD, North Naples Fire Control and Rescue District, Southampton/Stonebridge, and Collier County Parks and Recreation Department.
+Public Involvement: A public meeting was held in spring 2007 and fall of 2019 with residents and neighboring businesses invited from surrounding developed areas, including: Southwind Estates, Northside Medical Plaza PUD, Veterans Park Commons PUD, North Naples Fire Control and Rescue District, Southampton/Stonebridge, and Collier County Parks and Recreation Department.
+A contact list for owners is maintained and periodically, contact is made to advise of land management actions and to request feedback.